Asterpile Studio / Line-Gry Hørup

 Her studio is based in Copenhagen and is named Asterpile after a poem in her first publication: BLOOD – The Poems and Archive of R. Broby-Johansen (Kunstverein Publishing 2020).
 She co-runs project space and studio for graphic design and publishing, stanza.

-Her work begins from an interest in photography and semantic translation, especially within the relationship between graphic design, poetry and image.
-She is also interested in ways of teaching (critical) graphic design, fine arts and writing — and currently has a professorship at Karlsruhe University of Art and Design.
+Her work begins from an interest in photography and semantic translation, in particular within the relationship between graphic design and poetry.
+She is also interested in ways of teaching (critical) graphic design, fine arts and creative writing — and currently has a professorship at Karlsruhe University of Art and Design.
 She has previously been guest lecturer at Royal Academy of Fine Arts Antwerp, Parsons School of Design – The New School New York and The Royal Danish Academy of Design and Architecture Copenhagen.

 (contact)